CreativeInquiry/ofxRobotArm/README.md

 Development for `ofxRobotArm` was sponsored by [The Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org/).
 Technical development was lead by [Dan Moore](http://makeitdoathing.com) and [Madeline Gannon](https://atonaton.com).

+### For Mac and Linux Only (Pending Windows support the URDriver needs to be rewritten)

 ![KinematicModel](data/ezgif.com-video-to-gif%20(1).gif)

 ## Dependencies